alikifah/DOM-MANIA/README.md

 * getElementClicked(tag)

 Discription: returns a single element of a specific tag .
-Returns null when no element of this type were found under the mouse cursor.
+Returns null when no element of this type is found under the mouse cursor.

 * isTagClicked(type)